vratsel/generic-jms-ra/README.md

 ## Tibco Integration

-This information was provided by a community member as I don't have access to a Tibco instance.
-Tibco EMS 5.1 was used in this example, but I imagine the same configuration could be used for other Tibco versions as well.
+This information was provided by community members as I don't have access to a Tibco instance.
+I have received module definitions from 2 different versions of Tibco EMS.
+I imagine the same configuration could be used for other Tibco versions as well.

-### Tibco Module
+### Tibco EMS 5.1 Module

 	<?xml version='1.0' encoding='UTF-8'?>
 	<module xmlns="urn:jboss:module:1.1" name="com.tibco.tibjms">